 - Wanting to take full responsibility on themselves.

-It appears to be a choice made, that is most often based off of the idea that mothers have been left without a voice in the medical model of care that predominates our maternity care system in most western cultures.
+This choice appears to be made, based off of the idea that mothers have been left without a voice in the medical model of care that predominates our maternity care system in most western cultures.
 It is also based on a worldview that birth is inherently safe, and that medical interference actually poses more risk to normal births.
 Lack of trust appears to be an essential element for many women who choose to have an UC.

 The Practice of UC

 There is no clear research that shows exactly how many women are having unassisted childbirth.
 About 1% of births are at home, and UC comprises a very small percentage of that 1%.
+In Sweden, that estimate is as high as 1 in 5 homebirths (Lindgren et al).
 A best estimate has been between 5,000 and 8,000 births within the US each year.
 There are also varying definitions of UC beyond what was used above.
 Some feel that just having no medical provider is enough to establish a birth as unassisted, while others within that community will argue that hiring anyone to be at the birth, including doulas, is creating an unnatural environment in which to give birth, thus it disrupts the birthing process.
 (Freeze, 2008)

 Doulas and UC